scipy-conference/scipy_proceedings/papers/theia/main.md

 ### Results
-Together, these scientific Python libraries allowed the Rapid Application Development team at ERDC to develop a robust visualization tool capable of running in the browser without being reliant on an internet connection or requiring any coding experience.
-Users simply upload a CSV using THEIA's file navigator, and THEIA does the rest.
+Together, these scientific Python libraries allowed the Rapid Application Development team at ERDC to develop a robust visualization tool capable of running in the browser without being reliant on an internet connection.
+Additionally, using THEIA requires no coding.
+Users simply upload a CSV file using the built-in navigator, and THEIA does the rest.
 :::{figure} ./assets/upload.png
 :lable: fig:upload
 View of THEIA's file browser.